cronvel/kung-fig/doc/KFG.md

 - dollar `$`

 Trailing spaces and tabs are trimmed out too.

+Lastly, if your string is at top-level, it should not be confused with an object's property or an array's element, thus it should not contain any colon `:` or start with a minus sign `-`.

 Multi-line strings are not supported by the implicit syntax.